Project Quality Assurance

 Downloading the data from the UNDP Data Warehouse, provides a CSV file with the following columns:

-isActive: A binary indicator (1 for active, 0 for inactive) showing whether the project is currently active.
+• isActive: A binary indicator (1 for active, 0 for inactive) showing whether the project is active in the year.

 PQA Statuses